 Through these writings, I caught a variety of negative thoughts, weeding out the more dangerous ones.
 Some negative thoughts kept me grounded.
 Because let’s face it, I might not have survived.

 But the pages were an act of love.
 Whether they sprang from me or from another source didn’t matter.

 A month after the relapse, the bone marrow registry found and contacted my donor.
-And my donor responded, accepting the request.
+And my donor accepted the request.

 That was the most important connection of all.
 And the greatest act of love I received.